AdaCore/spark2014/docs/lrm/source/packages.rst

    * the expression of a type conversion occurring in a non-interfering context; or

+   * the expression of a qualified expression occurring in a non-interfering context; or

    * the expression in a ``delay_statement``.

    [The attributes listed above all have the property that when their prefix